Ballinhassig AFC

 6. Hiring in equipment to be used

-If a club is hiring in equipment for use on soccer pitches such as bouncy castles or performers such as fire jugglers, the club’s officers must first obtain permission from the Club Secretary.
+If a club is hiring in equipment for use on soccer pitches such as bouncy castles or performers such as fire jugglers, the club’s officers must first obtain permission from the Safety Officer, Chairperson or Child Welfare Officery.
 Once permission is obtained the club must get an up-to-date copy of the service provider’s insurance certificate.
-A copy of the insurance certificate must be sent to the Club Secretary

 7. Safety checks on equipment owned by the club.